iOS Custom Precision Drill: Build Repeatable Shot Groups

 • target scale

-• measurement units such as inches, centimeters, MOA, or MIL
+• measurement units in inches, centimeters, MOA, or MIL

 • hit hole size